michaelmalick/r-codatools/readme.md

-# mcmc-utilities
+# codatools
-A collection of R functions to extend the usefulness of coda MCMC diagnostics
+*An R package to extend the usefulness of CODA MCMC diagnostics*

 # Overview
-`mcmc-utilities` is a collection of R functions to diagnose MCMC chain convergence and to visualize and summarize posterior distributions.
+`codatools` is a collection of R functions to diagnose MCMC chain convergence and to visualize and summarize posterior distributions.
 All functions expect an `mcmc` or `mcmc.list` objects from the coda package as input.
 The functions do not extend the functionality provided by the coda